rkelson/metadata-asset-tracking-tool/metadata/cadastre/utah-parcels.md

 ### What does the dataset represent?

 Parcels are represented as polygons.
-Parcel polygons contain attributes unique to each parcel such as a unique parcel number (PARCEL_ID), address for the parcel (PARCEL_ADD, PARCEL_CITY, PARCEL_ZIP), update information (ParcelsCur, ParcelsRec, ParcelsPub, ParcelYear, ParcelNotes), a generalized land ownership designation (OWN_TYPE), and the phone number for the county recorders office (RECORDER).
+Parcel polygons contain attributes unique to each parcel such as a unique parcel number (PARCEL_ID), address for the parcel (PARCEL_ADD, PARCEL_CITY, PARCEL_ZIP), update information (ParcelsCur, ParcelsRec, ParcelsPub, ParcelYear, ParcelNotes), a generalized land ownership designation (OWN_TYPE), the phone number for the county recorders office (RECORDER), and a link to the county parcel website (CoParcel_URL) if available.
 Fields and field definitions may vary from county to county.

 ### How was the dataset created?